Social Anxiety made me feel terrible about myself TWICE in one day.

 The next morning, at around 8:00 AM, I wandered downstairs to check out the breakfast area.
 It was supposed to be in an on-site cafe, but it looked completely dark as I walked past it.
 There were dining tables there but no light or movement inside.

 I walked around the lobby a bit to see where else it could be.
-I saw a few people staring at me as I was walking in circles, peering here and there.
-Gosh, I can feel my tension rising right now just reliving it.
+I saw a few people staring at me as I walked in circles, peering here and there.
+Gosh, I can feel my tension rising right now, just reliving it.
 So, I did what any sensible person with social anxiety would do…I decided to go back upstairs, pack up, and check out to find another place to eat breakfast.

 I mean, WHY would I ask the front desk AGAIN about the breakfast area?

-That was the first trigger of the day & made me revert back to my old tendency of not asking for help for fear of judgment.
+That was the first trigger of the day and made me revert to my old tendency of not asking for help for fear of judgment.

 So what did I do?